 6.4 Code of Conduct

-All Members shall abide by the CAB Forum Code of Conduct, which is attached to these Bylaws as Exhibit C.
+All Members shall abide by the CAB Forum Code of Conduct, which is attached to these Bylaws as Exhibit B.

 DEFINITIONS

-Forum Meetings: Face-to-face meetings of Members as scheduled from time to time.
+Forum Meetings: Face-to-face plenary meetings of Members as scheduled from time to time, and does not include meetings such as Working Group, subgroup, committee, or PAG meetings.

-Forum Teleconferences: Teleconference meetings of Members as scheduled from time to time.
+Forum Teleconferences: Teleconference plenary meetings of Members as scheduled from time to time, and does not include meetings such as Working Group, subgroup, committee, or PAG meetings.

 Member: A Member of the Forum or a representative of the Member (depending on context).